Skip to main content

 Eligibility

 A toy may be carried out of sight of dog and only used to reward between exercises or at the end of test.
 However, play should be brief and not hold up the round unduly.
-No food to be carried.
+Food can be carried, in a sealed container out of sight, and given to the dog between exercises or at the end of the test, with care to prevent fouling of the ground for subsequent competitors.
+Extra commands, encouragement and praise may be given.

 Search - (30 marks - 16 to qualify) 20 paces x 20 paces square, 4 articles.
 Articles placed by steward with dog and handler present.
 Articles should be a suitable for the terrain and for all breeds at Novice level.
 Articles should be delivered to hand (5 minutes - 6 for each article and 6 for style).